Our life stages are unique, Kathy enjoys sharing her thoughts and stages through her writing and looks forward to learning about yours.

 Not Fluff Just Truth!

 Navigating the unknowns is proving to be tough.
 On the one hand, we can connect with the superhero within us.
-But we should not stand against our fellow superheroes—the conflict of protest blocking entry to our hospitals, not our best recourse.
+But we should not stand against our fellow superheroes—the conflict of protest blocking entry to our hospitals is not our best recourse.
 News media rushes to document the acting out.
 Do we need to add fuel to a burning fire?
 Why not spend more time on highlights that ignite cohesion in this chaos?

-Although this juncture is unprecedented, we can find answers to most problems using our collective brain and have a little heart.
+Although this juncture is unprecedented, we can find answers to most problems using our collective brain and a little heart.
 For example, while many squat in our cozy homes.
 The homeless will meander the streets with no resources.
 Hence, airports came to the rescue.
 They opened their doors to give temporary shelter.
 This community effort solves one issue and uses space for those rejected in the everyday routine—a little karma for the cosmos.

 The world wakes to a sluggish schedule!
 People are hurting!
 Unable to get back a moment or a loved one in the worst case.
 Our desires lose impact as needs move to the forefront.
 Yet, through it all, we figure it out.
-Adjusting priorities could have some impressive gains to our resourcefulness.
+Adjusting priorities could have some impressive gains on our resourcefulness.

 My point of reference comes from my husband.
 He is a father, grandfather, and, yes, a nurse.
 No, don’t exalt his heroism, for he is a humble guy.
 But he knows we must keep going.
 Because no matter your age or position, your influence makes an impact.
 We can change the trajectory with collective discernment to find solutions.